learn-co-curriculum/python-p3-sqlalchemy-one-to-many/README.md

 `Order` model.
 Inclusion of a foreign key for a `Customer` instance in the `Order` model is all that is needed to complete this relationship.

+The `backref` goes into the **"one"** of the "one-to-many" relationship, as the "one" is a single model object and does not need any additional arguments to tell SQLAlchemy that it is something more specific like a list or dictionary.

 (If you don't need think you'll need the many-to-one relationship, you can leave out the `backref`.)